Follow Italianism

 But it wasn't the case that Robert Papetti (65), director of Il Gazzettino.
 In response to a reader outraged by the new Italian law, he wrote:

-“But many wanted, above all, to have in their hands a passport that would allow them to enter many countries without a visa, especially the United States (something that is not possible with Brazilian or Argentine documents, for example).”
+"But above all, many wanted to have a passport that would allow them to enter many countries without a visa, especially the United States (something that is not possible with Brazilian or Argentinian documents, for example)."

 The sentence reveals more than a factual error.
 It shows contempt for an entire audience and, perhaps, a certain pride in one's own ignorance.